Skip to Content

 Cooking gear

-Pots, we had a set of two; one for food one for boiling water if you can manage with one only a bit more uncomfortable.
-Swiss knife, we love this thing many functional; opens cans, cuts, slices etc.
+Pots, we had a set of two; one for food and one for boiling water if you can manage with one only a bit more uncomfortable.
+Swiss knife, we love this thing for many functions; opens cans, cuts, slices, etc.

 Cutlery, take plastic or bamboo forks and spoons.
 Cups, we had two very light plastic cups.
 Lighter/matches for your stove, no fire allowed in the canyon.